Paulin0/text-based-rpg-/README.md

 # text-based-rpg-
-An rog game where it’s mostly just text based with some skill games
+An rpg game where it’s mostly just text based with some skill games

+You spawn in a new world and just explore